Shuyang19/cse15l-lab-reports/lab_report2.md

 }
  ```
 -It will create a new empty string strlist, and finding out whether the elements in the str stringlist (which are we added previously) contains the string after "=" in the URL(which is the word we search for).
 Every element contains the searching word will be added to the strlist String with a semicolon, and finally it will dispaly the strlist, which contains all the elements satisfying our searching.
+-The first image search for "app", so that the strlist is now "apple; pineapple"; the second search for "na", only "banana" contains "na" so that the strlist is now "banana; "; the third search for "a", which all three words contained, so now the strlist is "apple, banana; pineapple; ".